 - PME <100 employés, infrastructure simple (cloud SaaS uniquement)

-- No strong compliance obligations
+- No strict compliance requirements

 You NEED SIEM if:

-200 employees, hybrid/complex infrastructure
+- 200 employees, hybrid/complex infrastructure

 - Regulated compliance (ISO 27001, NIS2, PCI-DSS)